hachahoud/100-days-of-code/log.md

 Also did my daily clash codes at #codingame.

 **Day 68**.
 I learnt today how to use vs code snippets in the django template inheritance.

+**Day 69**.
+I worked with django data today.
+I learnt that sqlite3 is fine in the development work but not for production-level since it's suitable only for low traffic sites(<100khits/day).
+MySQL and PostgreSQL are some of the best options.